espruino/EspruinoDocs/tutorials/Quick Start.md

 }
 ```

 When you hit 'enter' after the first line, the command wasn't executed, but instead Espruino just created a new line because there was an unclosed open bracket.
-If you don't define functions with an open bracket on the end of the line then they will be executed immediately, which is probably not what you want (If you really want to put your brackets on a new line, press 'alt-enter' at the end of the line `function toggle()` - but we don't recommend this).
+If you don't define functions with an open bracket on the end of the line then they will be executed immediately, which is probably not what you want (If you really want to put your brackets on a new line, press `Alt-Enter` at the end of the line `function toggle()` - but we don't recommend this).

 What if you created a new line by mistake?
 Just hit backspace.
-Or if you're totally confused and just want to start again, press Ctrl+C and the text you typed will be deleted.
+Or if you're totally confused and just want to start again, press `Ctrl+C` and the text you typed will be deleted.

-Once you've finally hit enter, the text ```=function () { ... }``` will be displayed in the terminal window.
-This means that your function (called 'toggle') is defined.
+Once you've finally hit enter, the text `=function () { ... }` will be displayed in the terminal window.
+This means that your function (called `toggle`) is defined.
 So what does it do?
-The 'on' variable stores a value which is either true or false.
-The command ```on = !on;``` makes the value of 'on' true if it was false before, or false if it was true before.
-If you pronounce ```=``` as becomes, and ```!``` as 'not', reading the line makes much more sense.
+The `on` variable stores a value which is either `true` or `false`.
+The command `on = !on;` makes the value of `on` true if it was false before, or false if it was true before.
+If you pronounce `=` as 'becomes', and `!` as 'not', reading the line makes much more sense.

-The next line takes the changed value of 'on' (either true of false) and applies it to the digital output (in this case LED number 1).
-Every time you use the toggle function, the value of 'on' toggles between true and false, and so turns the LED on or off.
+The next line takes the changed value of `on` (either true of false) and applies it to the digital output (in this case LED number 1).
+Every time you use the toggle function, the value of `on` toggles between true and false, and so turns the LED on or off.

 Now we can try it, type the following and hit enter: